Summer dresses often come in busy prints. Read how to accessorize a busy print dress to avoid being scanned by whom ever you meet.

 Disclosure: There are affiliate links in this post.

-Accessorizing is about finding accessories that compliment and complete your look.
+Accessorizing is about finding pieces that compliment and complete your look.
 This post provides some guidelines to navigate the tricky territory.
 It’s not a math equation or a cooking recipe, but helps to reduce the time of trial and error to find what looks the best.
-Or it’s a shortcut of Isaac Mizrahi advice on having style Try everything with everything and look what looks the best wrong. - Isaac Mizrahi #quote #style Click To Tweet
+Or it’s a shortcut of Isaac Mizrahi advice on having style:

 To demonstrate the problem, let’s start with a print dress with only two colors like black and white.
 Accessorizing sounds easy, on first thought, right?
-However, this black and white dress has a busy print.
+However, the dress bears the challenge of a busy print.
 The print would also be busy when it were polka dots, small thin stripes (of different width makes it even worse), stars or florals.
 Thus, adding accessories becomes tricky and you can quickly look like trying too hard or not trying at all.

 While on a solid black dress you can add a lot without going overboard, on a busy print, even when it is just black and white, accessories must be used sparsely.
 The goal is to adds style to your look, but not to overwhelm it overwhelm it.
 Consequently, adding black and white spectator pumps to this leaf print or to a polka dot print dress, for instance, is not an option.
 The shoes would compete with the print of the dress.